Kyslik/asos-selenium/application/README.md

-# Acceptance testing of Todo application using php-webdriver - Selenium.
+# Todo application testin using Selenium.
 Demonstration of Selenium using php-webdriver by Facebook on top of PHPUnit.

 ## Prerequisites